-United Healthcare Insurance Company, Inc. is a health maintenance organization.
+United Healthcare Insurance Company, Inc. is an individual practice health maintenance organization.
 You do not need to select a Primary Care Physician (PCP) and you do not need to get written referrals to see a participating specialist for medical service.
 The provider must be participating for services to be covered.
-You must call United Behavioral Health at 877-835-9861 to obtain information regarding authorization for some services to use Mental Health/Substance Misuse Disorder benefits.
+You must call United Behavioral Health at 877-835-9861 to obtain information regarding authorization for some services to use Mental Health/Substance Use Disorder benefits.